Francisco-Teixeirax86/TKV-Financial-Management-Application/README.md

 Security
   - Authentication: JWT (JSON Web Tokens) for secure user authentication.
   - Encryption: TLS/SSL for secure communication between the client and server.

+Developed using Jet Brains IDE's and Linux Ubuntu.

+License
+This project is licensed under the MIT License - see the LICENSE file for details.